 Finally, tour the amazing USS Arizona Memorial, which commemorates the lives lost on that fateful day in December of 1941.

 Home to the Hawaiian kingdom’s last two monarchs, Iolani Palace is a beautiful example of ornate “American Florentine” architecture.

 It’s filled with artifacts, furniture, and décor from the late nineteenth century and showcases the last days of the Hawaiian monarchy in exquisite detail.
 A great find for history buffs!

-This year, they’re also hosting the Prince Lot Hula Festival in July (see more on that below).
+They also host the Prince Lot Hula Festival in July (see more on that below).

-Getting In: Iolani Palace tickets are included with the Go Oahu Card.
+Getting In: Iolani Palace tickets are included with the Go Oahu pass.

 Honolulu Museum of Art